 Look at it in a different way.
 If you have pride in what you do, asking for referrals should be easy.
 Doing a referral should reflect well on the person doing it, providing it works out well for all three sides.
 You need to make sure the person you ask understands that too.
 Sometimes, you can offer them something additional, a referral or good review back first, or send them some useful information on something they were interested in, all extra benefits.

 Some people think they have asked for a referral by vaguely asking to be passed on to “anyone you know that might like..”
 There is no chance of anything ever coming out of that.
 If you want a quality referral, you need to individualize the request.
 And you just need to be direct and ask for help and advice.

 When to ask for referrals depends on your personal relationship with the person you are going to ask.
 Timing is crucial.
-If you are totally comfortable you can ask early – say to them straight out, if you are happy with the result, would you be kind enough to give us a referral.
-The ground work is then done, the obligation for them to keep to the deal already in place.
+If you are totally comfortable you can ask early – say to them straight out if you are happy with the result, would you be kind enough to give us a referral.
+The groundwork is then done, the obligation for them to keep to the deal already in place.
 But the relationship has to be very sound for the other party not to think your mind is already on the next job.
 Nothing spoils a relationship quicker.
-Many of us are happier waiting till the end.
+Many of us are happier waiting until the end.

 Don’t forget that you can ask for referrals more than once.
 It is actually a very good idea if you do, especially with ongoing customers.
 It will help you keep an eye on where you are in the market place and how you are doing in the eyes of your customers.
-You can also ask the same person again if you have done something different for them – for example if you did the design of their brochure last and the photography this time, then that is a new referral you are asking for.
+You can also ask the same person for more referrals if you have done further work for them – for example, if you did the design of their brochure last and the photography this time, then that is a new referral you are asking for.

 Asking for targeted referrals, and doing it well, should be a daily practice as part of your sales and marketing strategy.
 It leads to easier and higher quality sales, which is what every business needs.